 - a.
-Relative to other feasible uses of the site: - The proposed use will not cause any detrimental impact on existing thoroughfares (as indicated in the traffic review letter); - Subject to satisfying the requirements in the Engineering Review the proposed use will not cause any detrimental impact on the capabilities of public services and facilities (because the plan adequately addresses and provides for water and sanitary sewer service and management of stormwater volumes); - Based on the number of trees being removed relative to the size of the building area, and because this is the location of a significant portion of the trees within Phase II of the Beck North Corporate Park, the Planning Commission finds that in order for the proposed use to be compatible with the natural features and characteristics of the land, the development of this parcel must be in full compliance with the Woodlands Ordinance in terms of tree replacements, in a manner that is acceptable to the City, which may include replacement of trees either on properties within the Beck North Corporate Park or on other properties owned/developed by the applicant; - The proposed use is compatible with adjacent uses of land (as indicated in the staff and consultant review letters); - The proposed use is consistent with the goals, objectives and recommendations of the City's Master Plan for Land Use; - The proposed use will promote the use of land in a socially and economically desirable manner; - The proposed use is (1) listed among the provision of uses requiring special land use review as set forth in the various zoning districts of this Ordinance, and (2) is in harmony with the purposes and conforms to the applicable site design regulations of the zoning district in which it is located. - b. (additional comments here if any)
+Relative to other feasible uses of the site: - The proposed use will not cause any detrimental impact on existing thoroughfares (as indicated in the traffic review letter); - Subject to satisfying the requirements in the Engineering Review the proposed use will not cause any detrimental impact on the capabilities of public services and facilities (because the plan adequately addresses and provides for water and sanitary sewer service and management of stormwater volumes); - Based on the number of trees being removed and because this is one of the last significant stand of trees remaining in the Beck North Corporate Park, the Planning Commission finds that in order for the proposed use to be compatible with the natural features and characteristics of the land, the applicant is obligated to be in full compliance with the Woodlands Ordinance in terms of tree replacements in a manner that is acceptable to the City; - The proposed use is compatible with adjacent uses of land (as indicated in the staff and consultant review letters); - The proposed use is consistent with the goals, objectives and recommendations of the City's Master Plan for Land Use; - The proposed use will promote the use of land in a socially and economically desirable manner; - The proposed use is (1) listed among the provision of uses requiring special land use review as set forth in the various zoning districts of this Ordinance, and (2) is in harmony with the purposes and conforms to the applicable site design regulations of the zoning district in which it is located. - b. (additional comments here if any)